 Erin is an inquisitive designer with laser sharp focus.
 Drawn to architecture’s ability to connect people to their place, she is interested in how the built environment can curate and impact an inhabitant’s experience.

-Erin is a registered architect in Massachusetts and is currently in the process of obtaining her California and New York architecture licenses.
+Erin is a registered architect in Massachusetts, New York, and Connecticut and is currently in the process of obtaining her California architecture license.
 She earned her Bachelor of Architecture from Rensselaer Polytechnic Institute.
 During her tenure, she was awarded a Brown’s India Traveling Fellowship and was granted the opportunity to work at Le Corbusier’s Mill Owners Association Building in Ahmedabad, India, developing a rehabilitation program with the building’s director.
 A portion of her architectural portfolio was published in Margaret Fletcher’s “Constructing the Persuasive Portfolio, The Only Primer You’ll Ever Need”.
 When she’s not setting the bar for good design, you’ll find her traveling and capturing the essence of a city through photography.